wurthless-elektroniks/RGH1.3/readme.md

 Wiring is exactly the same as RGH1.2 and EXT_CLK so it will not be repeated here.

-**Do NOT use the zero-wire POST method for fresh installs on Jaspers.** Jaspers are subject to issues when reset glitched (see badjasper information below), and installing the bodge capacitor improperly will cause major CPU problems that the zero-wire method cannot detect.
-So be safe and use two-wire or one-wire methods if you're doing a fresh install.
+**It is STRONGLY RECOMMENDED that you DO NOT immediately use the zero-wire POST method for fresh installs on Jaspers.** Jaspers are subject to issues when reset glitched (see badjasper information below), and installing the bodge capacitor improperly will cause major CPU problems that the zero-wire method cannot detect.
+So start with a two-wire or one-wire install, test your system, fix any issues, and then convert to zero-wire.

 ### One-wire POST method

-In progress, to be documented when it's done.
+The one-wire POST method is a compromise between the two-wire and zero-wire methods.
+It monitors POST bit 7 to know when CB_A starts and finishes execution, then uses CPU-SMC communication the rest of the way.
+This makes it faster than the zero-wire method, but still a bit slower than two-wire methods.

+Documentation is still to be written but the basic installation with the diode is:

+- Xenon/Elpis: Same as 2-wire, but connect POST 7 only
+- Zephyr/Falcon/Jasper: Connect POST 7 to GPU_RESET_DONE

 ## Flashing XeLL